mookman288/FrozenBones-Bulma/README.md

 Fork and expand your version of FrozenBones.
 If there's an issue, or modernization that you want to see in the core deliverable, feel free to open an issue.

-FrozenBones is currently being supported as of August 2018.
+FrozenBones Bulma is currently being supported as of August 2018.

 ### Show Support